zackbradys/rancher-on-aws/README.md

 ![rancher-aws-deployed](https://s3.amazonaws.com/rancherfederal.io/public/rancher-aws-deployed.gif)

 As you can see, in less than 8 minutes, with four or five clicks, you have a fully deployed, configured, and highly available RKE2 Kuberenetes cluster with Rancher Multi Cluster Manager.
-It's awesome to see how low of a barrier of entry there is to getting started with Rancher and Kubernetes.
+It's awesome to see how low of a barrier of entry Rancher can provide within Kubernetes.

 ## Industry Alternatives